juxor/afaq/markdown/secI4.md

 argument.
 Individuals, in their free time, could _"exchange"_ their time and possessions as they saw fit.
 These are **not** _"capitalist acts"_ regardless of Nozick's claims.
-However, the moment an individual employs wage labour then, by this act, they have broken their agreements with their fellows and, therefore, no longer part of _"socialist society."_ This would involve them no longer having access to the benefits of communal life and to communal possessions.
-They have, in effect, placed themselves outside of their community and must fair for themselves.
+However, the moment an individual employs wage labour then, by this act, they have broken their agreements with their fellows and are, therefore, no longer part of _"socialist society."_ This would involve them no longer having access to the benefits of communal life and to communal possessions.
+They have, in effect, placed themselves outside of their community and must fend for themselves.
 After all, if they desire to create _"private property"_ (in the capitalist sense) then they have no right of access to communal possessions without paying for that right.
 For those who become wage slaves, a socialist society would, probably, be less strict.
 As